ahhurlbert/species-energy-simulation/README.md

 take much longer).
 You may also specify whether you want to analyze patterns at multiple points in time ("timeslices"), or just the pattern present at simulation's end (the default).

+You can also specify whether to analyze some of the example simulation output that has already been run (sim_dir = "archived") or simulation output that you have newly created (sim_dir = "new").
+The 'archived_sim_output' folder contains simulation output for 10 of the 100 simulations for each of the 4 combinations of region of origin and zero sum condition.
+The entire simulation output (~7 GB) can be found in the Dryad Data Repository associated with this paper [insert link here].

-For example, to analyze simulation output for sim IDs 3325:3334 for all possible subclades but for just the final timeslice on your local machine, parallelizing over 2 processors, type `analyze_sim(3325:3334, local = T, num_cores = 2, root.only = 0, num.of.time.slices = 1)`
+For example, to analyze simulation output for sim IDs 4065:4074 for all possible subclades but for just the final timeslice on your local machine, parallelizing over 2 processors, type `analyze_sim(4065:4074, local = T, num_cores = 2, root.only = 0, num.of.time.slices = 1, sim_dir = "archived")`

 The table below provides more details on the arguments to this function, and describes the analysis output